Degeneracy of Planar Central Configurations in the $N$-Body Problem: Degeneracy

 \begin{proposition} Let $q_0$ be a central configuration of $m_0$ defined by equation \eqref{CF3}.
 Let where $[B_1,B_2]^T$ is constructed by the four zero eigenvectors corresponding to translation, rotation and scaling, such that $P$ is invertible.
 A typical $P$ looks like

 Then $P^{-1}Jac(F)|_{(q_0,m_0)} P$ has the form$ \left[ \right]$ with $J_2$ a $(2N-4)\times (2N-4) $ matrix. \end{proposition}

 \begin{remark} When studying the linear stability of the elliptic relative equilibria in the planar N-body problem, Meyer and Schmidt (\cite{Meyer2005}, Proposition 2.1) arrived at a similar formula in the phase space of the planar N-body problem.
 Here we work on the configuration space, the above statement is basically the same as the restriction to the configuration space of their result.
-See also \cite{HuSun2010}. \end{remark}
+See also \cite{HuSun2010}.
+As remarked before, one can always choose $P$ invertible. \end{remark}

-\begin{definition}[Nondegeneracy of a Central Configuration (Form III)] A central configuration \( q_0 \) for \( m_0 \) is said to be nondegenerate if \( \det J_2 \neq 0 \) in Proposition \ref{ThmForm3}.
+\begin{definition}[Nondegeneracy of a Central Configuration (Form IV)] A central configuration \( q_0 \) for \( m_0 \) is said to be nondegenerate if \( \det J_2 \neq 0 \) in Proposition \ref{ThmForm3}.
 Otherwise, it is considered to be degenerate. \end{definition}

 \begin{example}[Square Central Configuration] The square $q_0=[0,0, 1,0, 1,1, 0, 1]^T$ is a central configuration for equal masses $m_0=[1,1,1,1]$.
 Note that the center of mass of this central configuration is not at the origin. \\